 - To try to cure the patient

-- To keep as much function of affected parts of the body as possible
+- To keep as much function in affected parts of the body as possible

 - To keep the long-term complications of treatment to a minimum

-To achieve these goals, a team approach involving many types of doctors and other specialists isneeded.
+Achieving these goals requires a team approach that includes many types of doctors and other specialists.
 Surgeons, medical or pediatric oncologists, radiation oncologists, pathologists, psychosocial specialists, and rehabilitation specialists work together to give patients the best treatment and quality of life possible.
-For children and teens, this can be best done at a children's cancer center.
+For children and teens, this can be best done at a children’s cancer center.